nib44b/NixOS/README.md

 Simple configuration with mariadb, php and nginx.
 Despite the simplicity its currently broken and I can't be assed to fix it.

 todo:
--fix webserver config
+fix webserver config
--possibly change to nixos flakes instead of variables to determine configs. (unecessary but nice to have) -fix webserver!!!!
+possibly change to nixos flakes instead of variables to determine configs. (unecessary but nice to have) fix webserver!!!!